-We created this Strategic Plan as a roadmap to guide future programming and to assess ongoing progress towards meeting the Center's overall mission.
-This plan is the result of introspection into the Center's aims, activities, and the workers and communities it benefits.
-In the past, we worked closely with a strategic planning consultant to identify and evaluate the strengths and gaps in our programming, and create goals and objectives for where we want the Center to move.
+This Strategic Plan was created as a roadmap to guide future programming and to assess ongoing progress towards meeting the Center's overall mission.

+This plan is the result of many months of introspection into the Center's aims, activities, and the workers and communities it benefits.
+We worked closely with a strategic planning consultant to identify and evaluate the strengths and gaps in our current programming, and create goals and objectives for where we want the Center to move.
 We employed an iterative process that sought input from community needs assessments, external reviewers, and the students and directors involved with our programs in order to validate our framework and ensure alignment with program initiatives.
-The goals identified through this strategic planning process provides the framework that guides our ongoing self-evaluation of the Center's activities and priorities.